Anatomy and Cell BiologyMaster of Science (MSc)

 - Minimum 80% (A-) average for the most recent two years of undergraduate study, or the most recent 10 full senior level courses.

-- Research experience is recommended for the research stream.
+- Research experience is recommended for the thesis-based curriculum option.

 English Language Proficiency